-Control # Control Name AC-3 Access Enforcement Access control policies (e.g., identity-based policies, role-based policies, ruled-based policies) and associated access enforcement mechanisms (e.g., access control lists, access control matrices, cryptography) are employed by organizations to control access between users (or processes acting on behalf of users) and objects (e.g., devices, files, records, processes, programs, domains) in the information system.
-In addition to controlling access at the information system level AC-4 Information Flow Enforcement Information flow control policies and enforcement mechanisms are employed by organizations to control the flow of information between designated sources and destinations (e.g., individuals, devices) within information systems and between interconnected systems based on the characteristics of the information.
+Control # Control Name Supplemental Guidance AC-3 Access Enforcement Access control policies (e.g., identity-based policies, role-based policies, ruled-based policies) and associated access enforcement mechanisms (e.g., access control lists, access control matrices, cryptography) are employed by organizations to control access between users (or processes acting on behalf of users) and objects (e.g., devices, files, records, processes, programs, domains) in the information system.
+In addition to controlling If encryption of stored information is employed as an access enforcement mechanism, the cryptography used is FIPS 140-2 compliant.
+AC-4 Information Flow Enforcement Information flow control policies and enforcement mechanisms are employed by organizations to control the flow of information between designated sources and destinations (e.g., individuals, devices) within information systems and between interconnected systems based on the characteristics of the information.
 Simple examples of flow control enforcement can be found in firewall and router devices that employ rule sets or establish configuration settings that restrict information system services or provide a packet filtering capability.
 Flow control enforcement can also be found in information systems that use explicit labels on information, source, and destination objects as the basis for flow control decisions (e.g., to control the release of certain types of information).
 AC-5 Separation Of Duties

-Control # Control Name AC-6 Least Privilege AC-7 Unsuccessful Login Attempts Due to the potential for denial of service, AC-8 System Use Notification Privacy and security policies are consistent with applicable federal laws, directives, policies, regulations, standards, and guidance.
+Control # Control Name Supplemental Guidance

+AC-6 Least Privilege

+AC-7 Unsuccessful Login Attempts

+AC-8 System Use Notification Privacy and security policies are consistent with applicable federal laws, directives, policies, regulations, standards, and guidance.
 For publicly accessible systems: (i) the system use information is available as opposed to displaying the information before granting access; (ii) there are no references to monitoring, recording, or auditing since privacy accommodations for such systems generally prohibit those activities; and (iii) the notice given to public users of the information system includes a description of the authorized uses of the system.